Trellising and Pruning

-In order for your dragon fruit plants to reach full production, you must provide them with a support structure.
-This will allow the branches to hang down, stimulating budding and fruiting while allowing for ease of harvest.
-This page will cover the basic requirements for dragon fruit trellises, and the two main types: single pole trellises, and fence trellises.
+For dragon fruit plants to reach their full potential, they require some sort of support structure.
+This will allow their branches to hang down, stimulating budding and making the fruit easier to harvest.
+This page covers the basic requirements for dragon fruit trellises, and the two main types: single pole trellises, and fence trellises, finishing with my favourite design.
 For other aspects of growing dragon fruit, such as basic care, propagation, and pollination, see the drop-down menu above.

 Basic requirements - Strength and durability

-When mature, dragon fruit plants can weight upwards of 200 kilograms, which means trellises must be able to support this sort of weight.
-Further, dragon fruit typically live for about 30 years, and so the materials used must be durable enough to last this time.
+When mature, dragon fruit plants can weigh upwards of 200 kilograms, which means trellises must be able to support this sort of weight.
+Further, dragon fruit plants can live for up to 30 years, and so the materials used must be durable enough to last this time.
 If you are using exposed metal, make sure it is galvanised or zinc plated, as this will reduce corrosion.
 If you are using wood, go for rot-resistant options such as hardwood or pressure treated wood, and think about how you could use other materials such as concrete at the base, where there will be excess moisture.

 Basic Requirements - Size

 While this won’t affect productivity too much, having the right size trellis will make it easier to prune, harvest and pollinate your dragon fruit plants.
-I would recommend a maximum trellis height of 6 feet above the ground, as dragon fruit typically grow at least a foot higher than their trellis, making it hard to reach for most people.
+I would recommend a maximum trellis height of five feet above the ground, as dragon fruit plants can easily grow at least a foot higher than their trellis, making it hard to reach for most people.
 Further, tall trellises can be more susceptible to wind damage, and can more easily become lopsided due to leverage.

 Basic Requirements - Spacing